danilop/semstash/README.md

 **Bedrock**: Invoke the Nova embeddings model.

 SemStash defaults to `us-east-1`.
-Check the [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for current availability of Amazon Bedrock, Amazon S3, and Amazon S3 Vectors in your preferred region.
+Check [AWS Capabilities by Region](https://builders.aws/capabilities) for current availability of Amazon Bedrock, Amazon S3, and Amazon S3 Vectors in your preferred region.

 ## Maintenance Commands